jamiejackson/nmc_docker_tutorial/README.md

 This is based on the code from the [*Docker for PHP Developers* tutorial on the *New Media Campaigns* site](http://www.newmediacampaigns.com/blog/docker-for-php-developers).

-The article progresses through a series of steps, but this code is what you'd end
+The tutorial progresses through a series of steps, but this code is where you'd be at the *end* of the tutorial.
+One side effect of this is that you'd want to use a more specific URI at the beginning (when there's just a static HTML page) vs. at the end of the article (when there's a dynamic PHP page).

+* Static HTML page's URI for the beginning of the tutorial: http://docker.dev:8080/index.html
+* Dynamic PHP page's URI for the end of the article: http://docker.dev:8080/ or http://docker.dev:8080/index.php

 # Tweaks